mit-nlp/MITIE/README.md

 cmake --build . --config Release --target install
 ```

 Either of these methods will create a MITIE shared library in the mitielib folder.

 ### Compiling MITIE using OpenBLAS

-MITIE can use OpenBLAS in place of linear algebra routines built into
+If you compile MITIE using cmake then it will automatically find and use any optimized BLAS
+libraries on your machine.
+However, if you compile using regular make then you have
+to manually locate your BLAS libaries or DLIB will default to its built in, but slower, BLAS
-DLIB.
-To do this, locate `libopenblas.a` and `libgfortran.a`, then
+implementation.
+Therefore, to use OpenBLAS when compiling without cmake, locate `libopenblas.a` and `libgfortran.a`, then
 run `make` as follows:
 ```
 cd mitielib